 Summary

-In this chapter, we have demonstrated how to migrate an Android Studio project from Material Design 2 to Material Design 3.
-The project also made use of the Material Theme Builder to design a new theme and explained the steps to integrate the generated theme files into a project.
-Finally, the chapter showed how to implement and use the Material Me dynamic colors feature of Android 12.
+This chapter demonstrates how to use the Material Theme Builder to design a new theme and explains the steps to integrate the generated theme files into a project.
+Finally, the chapter showed how to implement and use the Material You dynamic colors feature introduced with Android 12.